 I hope you’re all in the mood for a little excursion with your tastebuds!

 Typically you’d add saffron along with the other spices but I didn’t have any on hand so I skipped it and the rice was still layered with flavor.
 I’ve listed it as optional.
 Also, pomegranates are another thing that a lot of recipes use but, wouldn’t you know it, the one time recently I’ve wanted to use them they didn’t have them at the store and I had just run out.
-That’s pretty lame considering how they’re in season here and I’ve had them on hand at all times for the last few months except now, but anyway, pom arils are great to garnish the top and add that fun sparkly effect to the dish.
+That’s pretty lame considering how they’re in season here and I’ve had them on hand many times for the last few months except now, but anyway, pom arils are great to garnish the top and add that fun sparkly effect to the dish.

 And finally, one of the best parts about this rice is what happens in the last few minutes.
 See, you let the rice on the bottom of the pan get all golden brown and crispy, while watching carefully not to burn it, then you flip it onto the top right before serving and that toasted texture and flavor is so good.
 Of course, after that you have to top it all off with plenty of extra “jewels” to garnish which makes it look all vibrant and inviting when you plate it.
 Alright, so I’m going to continue humming Arabian Nights to myself and let you guys go make this!